Zulfen/ZulfBungee/README.md

 # **ZulfBungee - a bungeecord Skript addon!**

-Inspired by Limeglass' work on Skungee, but custom coded for my network.

 *The project is currently based around Minecraft 1.12.2 and Java 8 to ensure legacy support, but will be dropped soon.*

 ## **Known Bugs:**